TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

 ### Initialise plugin for Gateway versions earlier than 5.1
-If you are using Tyk Gateway version that is older than 5.1, please use this section.
-The steps provided here are specific to Tyk Gateway versions below c5.1.
+If you are using a Tyk Gateway version that is older than 5.1, please use this section.
+The steps provided here are specific to Tyk Gateway versions below v5.1.

 Create a new folder, and run the following command to initialise your plugin: